Olive Garden Chicken Scampi

 • Dredge the chicken in the flour, dip it into the milk, and then dredge again in the flour.
 Place the breaded chicken on the wire rack to rest for 10 minutes before cooking.

 • While the chicken is resting, place 2 tablespoons of olive oil in a large heavy-bottomed skillet over medium heat.
 Add the peppers, onions, and garlic and season with a light sprinkling of salt.
-SautĆ© until the peppers begin to brown.
+Sauté until the peppers begin to brown.
 Remove the vegetables from skillet.

 • Place the remaining 2 tablespoons of olive oil into the hot skillet.
 Add the chicken and cook for 5 to 7 minutes on each side until the chicken has browned.
 Remove the chicken from the skillet.

 • Deglaze the skillet with the white wine, using a spoon to scrape the browned bits from the bottom of the pan.
-Add the Italian seasoning and the heavy cream and mix well.

 • Return the vegetables to the skillet along with the cooked pasta and stir.
 Plate the pasta and sauce, placing a few pieces of cooked chicken on each plate.